lukexi/rumpus/Notes.md

 - Multiplayer is *really important*, do it asap before system gets too big as it will be a lot of rote refactoring.

+- Implement Bret's "geometric clock" example: spinning plane that hits a sphere collider which emits a pulse

 Links: